-'''

 class D: public B {

 public:

-void mf();

-// hides B::mf; see
+void mf(); // hides B::mf; see Item33

-'''

-. . . pB->mf();
+};

-// calls B::mf
+pB->mf(); // calls B::mf

-pD->mf();

-// calls D::mf
+pD->mf(); // calls D::mf

-The reason for this two-faced behavior is that non-virtual functions like B::mf and D::mf are statically bound (see Item 37).
-That means that because pB is declared to be of type pointer-to-B, non-virtual functions invoked through pB will always be those defined for class B, even if pB points to an object of a class derived from B, as it does in this example.
+declared to be of type pointer-to-B, non-virtual functions invoked through pB will always be those defined for class B, even if pB points to an object of a class derived from B, as it does in this example.

-Virtual functions, on the other hand, are dynamically bound (again, seeItem 37), so they don't suffer from this problem.
+Virtual functions, on the other hand, are dynamically bound (again, see Item 37), so they don't suffer from this problem.
 If mf were a virtual function, a call to mf through either pB or pD would result in an invocation of D::mf, because what pB and pD really point to is an object of type D.